-We spent 3 days exploring The Floating City, Venezia last year before my sister and I parted ways and I continued my holiday to Tallinn.
+We spent 3 days in Venice, Italy last year before my sister and I parted ways and I continued my holiday to Tallinn.
 Over the centuries, the city has garnered so many nicknames reflecting the admiration of those who have been lucky enough to set foot here.
 La Serenissima, Queen of the Adriatic, Bride of The Sea, The Floating City, City of Bridges, City of Canals are to name a few.

 In general, I have always enjoyed being in an old town anywhere.
 It never ceases to amaze me when I realize how old that place has been in existence and the things that happened that changed the course of a nation and might affect other nations in another continent.
 But for me, Venice has a certain charm incomparable to other great cities of Italy.
 As soon as I left Santa Lucia train station and started wandering around, crossing the small and bigger bridges, passing through the narrow aisles, I felt like I was being taken back to centuries ago.
 It is in a way a very commercialized place with the flocking tourists and some of the gondoliers absurdly singing folk songs from Southern Italy.
 It is also very expensive.
 But despite all that, Venice is one of the historical cities that one cannot miss in North Italy.